Miaonster/grunt-crane-javascript/README.md

-# grunt-crane-less
+# grunt-crane-javascript

-Builder for grunt-crane, which build less files.
+Builder for grunt-crane, which build and compress javascript files.

 ## Installation